VCGI/docs/content/en/docs/Land Cover/_index.md

----
+﻿---
-title: "Getting Started"
+title: "Land Cover"
-linkTitle: "Getting Started"
+linkTitle: "Land Cover"
 weight: 2
 description: >
   What does your user need to know to try your project?